HOW I GOT HEREHi, I’m L’Oreal

 For generations, Black women have carried institutions, families, movements, and economies on our backs—often to our own detriment.

+My work does not romanticize resilience.
+It interrogates it.
+It reframes it.
 And it helps craft a new definition of success — one that makes room for ambition and well-being to coexist.

 Let’s Work Together